Skip to content

 If you’re a workspace owner with team members:

-• You can see detailed usage breakdown by app
+• You can see workspace-level usage in your billing dashboard

 • Team member actions are included in your total usage